7 Things Divorced Parents Do That Turn Their Kids Into Pawns For Revenge

 Advertisement

-6. You complain and moan to your kids about your ex
+6. They complain and moan to their kids about their ex

 Even if your ex deserves to be flogged with stones, you shouldn't spend your time sniffling and moaning to your kids about how your ex makes your life worse.
 Pulling out the crying act and explaining to your kids, "Your mom or dad is the reason I am so upset/broke/etc.," is toxic for them, even if your ex is hurtful.